-- The paving crew has had to spend more time than anticipated in area 4, which has caused us to adjust our paving schedule.
-For an estimated time when work will be in your neighborhood, check the updated schedule below.
+- For an estimate time when work will be in your neighborhood, check the updated schedule below.

 Overlay Projects Map

 Overlay Program Schedule

 |1-Ash Grove 2 Area: Briarwood Ave to Arden Ave from Briar Den Court to 62nd Street, Including 61st Street West of Cliff||Completed||N/A||Completed